 Local Transportation:

-- Public Transportation: Within cities, utilize local transportation options such as buses, trams, and taxis to navigate urban areas and reach attractions.
+Within cities, utilize local transportation options such as buses, trams, and taxis to navigate urban areas and reach attractions.

 - Walking and Cycling: Explore city centers and neighborhoods on foot or rent bicycles for a more immersive and eco-friendly travel experience.